Bernburg killing centre

 The Euthanasia Centre at Bernburg (NS-Tötungsanstalt Bernburg) was a killing centre used by the Nazis in the mass-murder of approximately 15,000 people between 21 November 1940 and 30 July 1943.
 It was located in a separate wing of the State Sanatorium and Mental Hospital (Landes-Heil- und Pflegeanstalt) in Bernburg on the River Saale in the German state of Saxony-Anhalt.
 It was one of several killing centres run by the Nazis in their larger "involuntary euthanasia" program, referred to after the war as Aktion T4.

 A total of 9,384 sick and handicapped people from 33 welfare institutions and nursing homes as well as around 5,000 prisoners from six concentration camps were murdered there in a gas chamber using carbon monoxide gas.

 Today there is a memorial in Bernburg commemorating the victims of the Bernburg Euthanasia Centre.

+The large crematoria furnace where 60-100 bodies were burned every day, was manufactured by H. Kori of Berlin, a company that remained in business until 2012.

 First phase of operation

 The victims at the killing centre in Bernburg were categorized by their place of origin.
 According to the organization chart they included: sick and disabled people from institutions in the provinces of Brandenburg, Saxony and Schleswig-Holstein, the states of Anhalt, Brunswick and Mecklenburg as well as the capital city Berlin and the city of Hamburg from where the victims were transported to Bernburg directly or via the intermediate centres which included: